rubingshen/AugmentedSocialScientist/README.md

 ## Languages supported

+BERT is a pre-trained language model for the English language.
 The package also contains models for other languages:
 - `camembert` for French;
 - `arabic_bert` for Arabic;
 - `chinese_bert` for Chinese;